GENERAL

 ₹10,824,000 – ₹13,650,000

-Now it is time to know more about German universities more specifically along with ranking.
-There are 43 medical universities in Germany four of them are private medical universities, three of them are NMC-approved and many of them are known for English language MBBS where Indian students can study in English.
-The table below is given as per the report published by QS World ranking on the 10th of April 2024.
+Now it is time to know more about German universities, more specifically, along with rankings.
+There are 43 medical universities in Germany, four of which are private medical universities, three of which are NMC-approved, and many of them are known for English language MBBS, where Indian students can study in English.
+The table below is given as per the report published by QS World Ranking 2024.

 City of the University